If you've ever wanted a cake that tastes like your favourite coffee order in dessert form - this Chocolate Espresso Cake is it!

 Jump to:

-- Vegetable Oil - Using oil instead of butter in the sponge helps to make an extra moist cake.
+- Vegetable Oil - Using oil instead of butter keeps the cake moist.

 - Espresso Powder - This is different than regular instant coffee granules.
 Though the packaging looks similar, the coffee is super fine, like a powder.
 Look for anything that says espresso powder or instant espresso powder.

-- Condensed Milk - Be sure to choose sweetened condensed milk and not evaporated milk, which can look similar.
+- Condensed Milk - This is for the frosting.
+Be sure to choose sweetened condensed milk and not evaporated milk, which can look similar.

 - Butter - For the glossy coffee buttercream.
 It's best to use unsalted butter, and it's essential that it's room temperature before you begin whisking it.